-These actions were largely effective in driving improvements in ELA performance, along with smaller improvements in mathematics for most students; however, science performance declined slightly, and math performance remains well below the state average.
-EL progress was similarly mixed but strong, with EL reclassification decreasing while ELPI remained above the state average.
+These actions were largely effective in driving improvements in ELA performance, along with mixed results in mathematics and science.
+In math, performance declined slightly overall, but improved significantly for ELs and SWD.
+In science, overall performance improved slightly, but ELs still failed to meet the standard and SWD performance declined.
+EL progress was similarly mixed but strong, with EL reclassification decreasing slightly while ELPI declined but remained above the state average.